-Recall that given any one-way 1-1 length-preserving function, we can easily construct a pseudorandom generator.
-Actually, the 1-1 (and length-preserving) requirement may be dropped, but the currently known construction - for the general case - is quite complex.
+Recall that given any one-way one-to-one length-preserving function, we can easily construct a pseudorandom generator.
+Actually, the one-to-one (and lengthpreserving) requirement may be dropped, but the currently known construction - for the general case - is quite complex.